Magnesium oxalate: Synthesis and reactions

-Magnesium oxalate dihydrate has also been used in the synthesis of nano sized particles of magnesium oxide, which have larger surface are to volume ratio than conventionally synthesized particles and are optimal for various applications, such as in catalysis.
+Magnesium oxalate dihydrate has also been used in the synthesis of nano sized particles of magnesium oxide, which have larger surface-area-to-volume ratio than conventionally synthesized particles and are optimal for various applications, such as in catalysis.
 By using a sol-gel synthesis, which involves combining a magnesium salt, in this case magnesium oxalate, with a gelating agent, nano sized particles of magnesium oxide can be produced.

 Health and safety

 Magnesium oxalate is a skin and eye irritant.
 If inhaled, it will irritate the lungs and mucous membranes.
 Magnesium oxalate has no known chronic effects nor any carcinogenic effects.
 Magnesium oxalate is non-flammable and stable, but in fire conditions it will give off toxic fumes.
 According to OSHA, magnesium oxalate is considered to be hazardous.